aimat-lab/AutoSlurm/README.md

         ```
         - This will create tasks using the product space of the two specified
           lists, yielding all possible combinations (12).
-        - Since the `horeka_4gpu` configuration allows a maximum of 4 tasks per
+        - Since the `horeka_4gpu` template config allows a maximum of 4 tasks
-          job (when using 1 GPU per task), the 12 tasks will be automatically
+          per job (when using 1 GPU per task), the 12 tasks will be
-          split across 3 jobs.
+          automatically split across 3 jobs.

 The second example is illustrated here: